eunid/netID-docs/docs/devportal/tutorial/services.md

 ## Edit a Service

-- To change the details of a service you have already added, click Services in the navigation on the left.
+- To change the details of a service you have already added, click **Services** in the navigation on the left.
 - Under All Services, select the service whose details you want to update and click Details.
-- Click on edit next to the name of the service.
+- Click on **edit** next to the name of the service.
 - A text box will appear asking you to confirm the operation with your password.
 - Enter the password you created for registration in the netID Developer Portal and confirm your entry by clicking on Confirm.

-You now have the possibility to edit the entered information about the service.
+You now have the possibility to edit the information about the service.
-Make the desired changes and updates and save the information with a click on Update Service.
+Make the desired changes and updates and save the information with a click on **Update Service**.

-!!! info ""
-    The service has been changed successfully.

 ## Delete a Service